-"Meno a Kwena is a hidden gem of a camp perched on a rocky clifftop above the Boteti River in Botswana.
+Perched on a clifftop above the Boteti River in Botswana's Okavango Delta, Meno a Kwena is a hidden gem of a camp.
 Being 90 minutes by road from Maun, it’s a winning option if you’re travelling as a group, or with children.
-What we like most about the camp is that it’s refreshingly simple.
-It may not provide private butlers and air conditioning, but the nine classic tents offer wonderfully cosy lodgings and some of the best ‘armchair’ game viewing available.
-We also love that an elephant provides your alarm call in the morning!”
+What we like most, however, is that it’s refreshingly simple.
+The nine classic tents offer wonderfully cosy lodgings and some of the best ‘armchair’ game viewing available.
+We also love that an elephant provides your alarm call in the morning!

-Midway between Botswana’s fascinating Okavango Delta, and the spectacular Central Kalahari Game Reserve, Meno A Kwena (Tooth of the crocodile) is a quirky and welcoming tented camp that provides guests with a traditional safari experience reminiscent of the past.
+Midway between Botswana’s Okavango Delta, and the Central Kalahari Game Reserve, Meno A Kwena (Tooth of the crocodile) is a quirky and welcoming tented camp that provides guests with a traditional safari experience reminiscent of the past.
 Located on a cliff edge, it overlooks the Boteti River which only began flowing again in 2008, after being dry for 15 years.